AmitMalkan404/Rick-Morty-Assignment/README.md

-# 🧪 Rick & Morty – Tech Interview Assignment
+# 🧪 Rick & Morty – Tech Assignment

 This project is a technical assignment built using **React + TypeScript**, consuming the public [Rick and Morty API](https://rickandmortyapi.com/).